 The card images in this ad just don’t do them justice.
 When you have them in your hand, these cards are gorgeous.
 But of course, every card I ever held that was produced by Fleer Ultra was top-notch.

 I never watched the Skeleton Warriors cartoon.
 I guess because it came along in the mid-’90s when I had other things on my mind.
 Like girls.
 I should have had my priorities straight.
 Unfortunately, I also missed out on these cards back in the day, but I corrected that situation a few months ago and picked some up on eBay.
 You can watch me open some of them in this video I did.

 I didn’t read a lot of comic books in the ’80s.
 Well, let me take that back.
 I did, but they were all from the ’70s.
 My brother had a large stash of old books that we would spend lazy summer days reading through.
 But one of the few storylines I remember from the ’80s was the Hunt for Scourge.

 I had never seen anything like it in comics.
-Here was this hero/villain that went into a bar and murdered a bunch of low level bad guys.
-So like this ad says, only one man could stop him.
-Well Cap did stop him, and took him into custody.
+Here was this hero/villain that went into a bar and murdered a bunch of low-level bad guys.
+So as this ad says, only one man could stop him.
+Well, Cap did stop him and took him into custody.
 But as soon as The Scourge confessed, he was gunned down by someone from a distance, and The Scourge’s catchphrase, “Justice is Served” was yelled out, leaving the world to wonder if Cap had captured the real culprit.
 It was all eventually unraveled, but I’m not going to give spoilers here.
 You can go read the story yourself.
 It’s pretty good.